thertrader/Using-random-forest-to-model-limit-order-book-dynamic/README.md

 I used Python scikit-learn library implementation of random forest.
 This GitHub repo contains the code, some sample data and the associated explanations (code comments).
 This repo is also associated to a post on my blog.
 You can find it [here](https://www.thertrader.com/).
 I'm happy for anyone to re-use my work as long as proper reference to it is made.

 I wanted to thank [LOBSTER](https://lobsterdata.com/) for providing the dataset used here

+## Code structure

+The code is organised around 4 files.
+In each file there is a detailled explanation and what is done along with some commented lines of code.

+**rf.labels.py**: Definition of labels used in the Random Forest model

+**rf.features.py**: Definition of features used in the Random Forest model

+**rf.calibration.py**: Calibration and test of the Random Forest model

+**useful.py**: Various useful functions used in the other 3 files (work in progress)